 TYPES OF GOALS YOU SHOULD CONSIDER SETTING

-Now that you know the specifics of how to set goals and keep them, let's go over the different types of goals that you may want to set!
+Now you know the specifics of how to set goals and keep them, let's go over the different types of goals you may want to set!
 It may be hard to come up with new goals year after year (once you start kicking their trash and achieving your goals with these tips!).
-These may not be for everybody, but there?s a good chance that you might never have thought to set some of these goals.
+These may not be for everybody, but there's a good chance you might never have thought to set some of these goals.

 These are pretty common goals.
-Lucky for you, we've got a whole post that?s allllll about how to set financial goals.
+Lucky for you, we've got a whole post that's allllll about how to set financial goals.
 Plus, we've got a great list of financial goals that you should consider setting.
-Get all of that info HERE.
+So make sure you check that out!

-I don't know very many people who couldn't use a little more productivity in their life (unless you've been a Freeb for a while and have mastered the art of productivity!).
-We have some great productivity posts on the site (find those HERE) that you can get started with.
+We don't know very many people who couldn't use a little more productivity in their life (unless you've been a Freeb for a while and have mastered the art of productivity!).
+We have some great productivity posts on the site that you can get started with.